pmonks/wreck/README.md

 # wreck - the "Whacky Regular Expression Construction Kit"

+> [!WARNING]
+> Prior to v1.0 the library will be undergoing extensive development based on its used elsewhere.
+APIs and behaviour may change in backwards incompatible ways without warning.
+Feedback during this period is very welcome however, either here in the form of [issues](https://github.com/pmonks/wreck/issues)], or on [the Clojure Discord server](https://discord.gg/discljord).

 A micro-library for Clojure(Script) that provides a selection of regular expression construction functions.
 It has no dependencies, other than on Clojure, and emits standard Clojure regular expression objects, so is fully compatible with Clojure's built-in regular expression functions (it does not use any JVM-specific or JavaScript-specific regex syntax, though it can be used with platform-specific regular expression fragments to produce platform-specific regular expressions, if that's what you want).

 The library is _not_ intended to provide a comprehensive functional alternative for constructing regular expressions - knowledge of regular expression syntax and literals remains necessary.
 The library is instead intended to assist in constructing syntactically valid regular expressions by combining smaller regular expression fragments.